Can a Committed Input Guarantee a Positive Outcome?

 user-circle Credly

-hourglass-01 1 min read
+hourglass-01 2 min read

 woman investment consultant analyzing company annual financial report balance sheet statement working with documents graphs-1

 Because marketing is the skill that my chosen profession demands, I’ve continuously upskilled myself in that area by taking courses that are relevant to my industry.
 I took a Social Media Strategy course through the National Institute for Social Media last year, and have taken several courses through HubSpot and Google that validate that I know how to do what I’m being paid to do.
 I put a lot of time and effort into learning new skills that I can actually apply to my job on a daily basis.
-This is the future of work: a collaboration between individuals and employers to determine the skills needed right now, and then a way to obtain those skills in a way that includes full context of time spent and lessons learned, and can be verified in real time.
+This is the future of work: a collaboration between individuals and employers to determine the skills needed right now, and then a way to obtain those skills in a way that includes the full context of time spent and lessons learned, and can be verified in real time.

 Employers who cultivate a culture of constant learning and upskilling create a culture of individuals who seek out knowledge in order to better themselves and the organization’s they work for.
-Those hard-earned skills should be accompanied by a digital credential in order for that person to own proof of their hard work and new skill or knowledge.
+Those hard-earned skills should be accompanied by a digital credential in order for that person to own proof of their hard work and new skills or knowledge.
 With the ever-shifting needs of the labor market, it’s essential that employers and individuals find a way forward with upskilling, reskilling and digital credentials.

 Read More